jenting/longhorn/enhancements/20210525-async-pull-backups.md

 from longhorn manager to external backup store:
 1. The user can list backup volumes.
 2. The user can list historical volume backups.
-3. When the user deletes a backup volume:
+3. When the user deletes a backup volume on the Longhorn GUI:
    1. list backup volumes, the deleted one does not exist immediately
    2. check the external backup store, the backup volume will be deleted after a while.
-4. When the user deletes a historical volume backup:
+4. When the user deletes a historical volume backup on the Longhorn GUI:
-   1. list historical volume backup, the deleted one does not exist immediately
+   1. list historical volume backups, the deleted one does not exist immediately
    2. check the external backup store, the historical backup will be deleted after a while.
+5. When the user deletes a backup volume on the external backup store manually.
+   After the `backupstore-poll-interval`, list backup volumes, the deleted one does not exist.
+6. When the user deletes a historical volume backup on the external backup store manually.
+   After the `backupstore-poll-interval`, list historical volume backups, the deleted one does not exist immediately.

 ### Upgrade strategy